invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - After he right steps back and returns to standing position, instead of left stepping forward, he left steps back as the woman right steps back with his connected arms bent at the elbow for tension.

+.. _Cuatro break:

+Cuatro break
+^^^^^^^^^^^^
+- She is in cuatro position, with her hand connected to his hand behind her waist near her hip.
+- After he right steps back and returns to standing position, instead of left stepping forward, he left steps back as the woman right steps back with his connected arm bent at the elbow for tension.

 .. _Venetian into reverse cuatro:

 Venetian into reverse cuatro